 This museum has something for everyone, from fashion and music exhibitions to video games.
 Don’t miss the Sound Lab, where you can create your music, or the Infinite Playground, an exhibit where you can design your own video game.

 Seattle has a thriving food scene worth exploring, from fresh seafood to farm-to-table fare.
-For a taste of the city’s seafood, head to the Pike Place Market and enjoy a delicious seafood lunch at one of the many stalls.
+To taste the city’s seafood, head to the Pike Place Market and enjoy a delicious seafood lunch at one of the many stalls.
 For something a little different, try Ethiopian food at one of Seattle’s many Ethiopian restaurants or enjoy a farm-fresh meal at one of the city’s many farm-to-table eateries.

-With its vibrant neighborhoods, abundance of outdoor activities, and thriving food scene, Seattle is a city that has something for everyone.
+With its vibrant neighborhoods, an abundance of outdoor activities, and a thriving food scene, Seattle is a city that has something for everyone.

 No matter what time of year you visit Seattle, there’s always something to do.
 From the city’s iconic landmarks to hidden gems, there’s something for everyone in Seattle.
 Whether you’re a foodie, a nature lover, or a shopaholic, here are some of the best places to visit in Seattle:

-Space Needle: The Space Needle is another Seattle icon.
-It was built in 1962 for the World Fair then.
+- Space Needle: The Space Needle is another Seattle icon.
+It was built in 1962 for the World Fair.
 It stands tall at 605 feet and offers stunning views.

-Woodland Park Zoo: The Woodland Park Zoo is a leading zoo in animal care, conservation, and education.
-The zoo is located in Seattle’s Phinney Ridge neighbourhood and is home to more than 1,000 animals, including lions, tigers, and bears.
+- Woodland Park Zoo: The Woodland Park Zoo is a leading zoo in animal care, conservation, and education.
+The zoo is located in Seattle’s Phinney Ridge neighborhood and has more than 1,000 animals, including lions, tigers, and bears.

 Suppose you aren’t satisfied visiting these places.
-In that case, you can check out other places nearby, such as the mount rainier national park, the San Juan Islands, the Olympic national park, or the Washington State convention centre.
+In that case, you can check out nearby places, such as the Mount Rainier National Park, the San Juan Islands, the Olympic National Park, or the Washington State Convention Center.